mitchcieminski/studentgovernment/student_government_bylaws.md

 2. the Vice President for Communications
 3. the Vice President for Finance

 Five of the ten representatives will be Specialized Representatives who will each meet directly with senior administrators of the College on a regular basis.
-These representatives will include:

-1. a Representative to Operations
-2. a Representative to Marketing and Communications and Development, Family, and Alumni Relations
-3. a Representative to Admissions and the Office of Student Affairs and Resources
-4. a Representative for Curriculum and Faculty
-5. a Representative for Intercollegiate Affairs

-The remaining five representatives will be Class Representatives.
-These representatives will include:
+The remaining five representatives will be Community Representatives where a community is a group of students who joined Olin in the same year.

-1. a Senior Class Representative
-2. a Junior Class Representative
-3. a Sophomore Class Representative
-4. two First Year Class Representatives.

 #### Section 2.
 Executives.